Paul Reuter (lawyer): Academic career

 His book on the law of treaties (Introduction au droit des traités) is viewed as a "classic" work.
 This volume, and Reuter's book on international organizations (Institutions internationals) "are regarded as authoritative by academic and government circles alike."
 Further, Reuter's 1953 book on the European Coal and Steel Community (Communauté Européen du Charbon et de l'Acier) is the EDIL's recommended source on the institutions and structure of the European Community.

+International career

 Government Advisor, and role in the creation of the European Coal and Steel Community

 After the war, Reuter held senior positions in the French Ministries of Information, Justice, and National Defence, and he was a long-time adviser to the French Ministry of Foreign Affairs.
 Reuter's input and expertise in international and public law was instrumental in the drafting of the Schuman Declaration and the Treaty of Paris (1951), which led to the creation of the European Coal and Steel Community (ECSC).
 The ECSC laid the foundation for the 1958 establishment of the European Economic Community, the forerunner of the European Union.